Port Congestion

 (3)#\[ ACT_t = \sum_{p \in \mathcal{P}} \left[ \frac{Delayed_{pt} + Undelayed_{pt}}{\sum_{p \in \mathcal{P}} \left( Delayed_{pt} + Undelayed_{pt} \right)} \cdot \frac{DelayHours_{pt}}{Delayed_{pt} + Undelayed_{pt}} \right], \]

-where \(DelayHours_{pt}\) represents the total number of hours that containerships spend in the anchorage areas of port \(p\) in month \(t\), respectively.
+where \(DelayHours_{pt}\) represents the total number of hours that container ships spend in the anchorage areas of port \(p\) in month \(t\).

 The identification of berth and anchorage areas in each port is achieved through the application of the IMA-DBSCAN algorithm, i.e., the Iterative, Multi-Attribute, Density-Based Spatial Clustering of Applications with Noise.
-The details and pseudo-codes can be found in Bai et al. (2023)1 and Bai et al. (2023)2.
+The details and pseudo-code can be found in Bai et al. (2023)1 and Bai et al. (2024)2.

-The monthly series of the ACR and ACT indices can be downloaded using the provided link: Aggregated Congestion Indices.
-Additionally, the disaggregated monthly series of congestion rates for the top 50 container ports are visualized in the following plot:
+The monthly series of the ACR and ACT indices can be downloaded using the following link: ACR & ACT.
+Additionally, the disaggregated monthly series of congestion rates for the top 50 container ports (except for the Ports of Yingkou, Foshan, and Nantong in China) can be downloaded using the following link: Congestion Indices.

 References#